0xDani3l/DashPi/index.md

 ### INSPIRATION

-Smart cars are cool, but I'm a college student that can barely cover the costs for fuel.
+Smart cars are cool, but I'm a college student that can barely afford fuel.
 For the time being, I'm stuck with my dumb 2007 Subaru Impreza, but that doesn't mean I can't try and make it smarter myself!

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/d9/2007_Subaru_Impreza_%28GD9_MY07%29_Luxury_sedan_%282010-11-28%29.jpg" width="500" height="250">